-The suburbs are vast and everyone is looking for that parent that’s just like them.
-This month we’re taking a look “Behind the Trike” and meeting the parents who bring Lake County to you everyday.
-Today we’re meeting one of our newest contributors, Maureen, a “Mom Raising an Active Family.”
+The suburbs are vast, and everyone is looking for that parent that’s just like them.
+This month we’re taking a look “Behind the Trike” and meeting the parents who bring Lake County to you every day.
+Today we’re meeting Maureen, a “Mom Raising an Active Family.”

 Many folks may know you as the former owner/operator of Stroller Strides.
-What prompted you to leave the business and how’s life changed for you?
+What prompted you to leave the business, and how has life changed for you?

-Owning and operating Stroller Strides was the most amazing experience, and I loved the more than 4 years I spent as a fitness instructor and small business owner.
-But, as with many businesses focused on young children, it was exhausting to recruit new clients and remain profitable.
-Children grow, they get sick, and they change schedules constantly.
+Owning and operating Stroller Strides was the most amazing experience, and I loved the more than four years I spent as a fitness instructor and small business owner.
+As with many businesses focused on young children, it was exhausting to recruit new clients and remain profitable.
+Children grow, they get sick, and they change schedules frequently.
 I felt great every day I showed up to teach a Stroller Strides class.
-But the demands of finding locations in the winter, the expenses of maintaining locations, insurance and certifications, and the pressure to make sure a class was provided, regardless of if my kids were sick or busy, or wanting to take a vacation, etc., became overwhelming.
-In the end, I found that I spent a large portion of my day focusing on Stroller Strides, for a minimal financial contribution to our family.
-It was clear that I could be a better mom and wife if I wasn’t so focused on my business.
-I miss the classes and the friends I made dearly, it played a pivotal role in my motherhood experience.
+But the demands of finding locations in the winter, the expenses of maintaining sites, insurance and certifications, and the pressure to make sure I provided a class, regardless of if my kids were sick or busy, or wanting to take a vacation, etc., became overwhelming.
+In the end, I found that I spent a large portion of my day focusing on Stroller Strides for a minimal financial contribution to our family.
+It was clear that I could be a better mom and wife if I weren’t so focused on my business.
+I miss the classes and the friends I made dearly, and it played a pivotal role in my motherhood experience.

-What’s your workout routine these days and how do you fit it in with 4 kids?
+What’s your workout routine these days, and how do you fit it in with four kids?

 I do whatever I can to make time for fitness in my day.
-Everyone in my house now sleeps until at least 6:30am most days, so I set my alarm for 5:45, and get up and do a 15-20 minute workout DVD, every morning.
+Everyone in my house now sleeps until at least 6:30 am most days, so I set my alarm for 5:45 and get up and do a 15-20 minute workout DVD every morning.
 It took some getting used to, but I find that is the only way I can guarantee that I will get exercise, and it makes me such a better person.
-I feel awake and happy when my kids get up, and ready to start our busy morning routine.
-In addition, my 20-month old twins are just starting to tolerate the gym babysitting room.
+I feel awake and happy when my kids get up and ready to start our busy morning routine.
+Also, my 20-month old twins are just starting to tolerate the gym babysitting room.
 I try to take them twice a week to the gym, so I get a little break, and it’s a fun outing for them.
-I’ve never been a big fan of the babysitting room, but I do think a break for mom and kids is good occasionally.
-Some days I bring the stroller to the mall and walk for 45-minutes, and then let the boys play in the play area.
+I’ve never been a big fan of the babysitting room, but I think a break for mom and kids is occasionally useful.
+Some days, I bring the stroller to the mall, walk for 45-minutes, and then let the boys play in the play area.
 Other days I focus on flights of stairs in the house while I clean.
-I aim for 25, or 50 flights of stairs in a day, just to keep me active.
+I aim for 25 or 50 flights of stairs in a day to keep me active.
 And as soon as this snow melts, I will be out with the stroller for a walk or a jog, probably every day.

 3 words to describe raising 1-year old twins?